nicosxt/syntonikka.xyz/content/PAGES/SUBPAGES/GAMES/Pocket Beats/Pocket Beats Privacy Policy.md

 #### Personal Data

 While using Our Service, We do NOT ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
-Personally identifiable information may include, but is not limited to:
+Personally identifiable information may include, but is not limited to Usage Data.

-- Usage Data

 #### Usage Data